-Regardless of my physical and emotional issues, I never allowed myself to be drawn into the poor me syndrome.
+Regardless of my physical and emotional issues, I never allowed myself to be drawn into the ‘poor me syndrome.’
 I’m not sure why, I just never did.

-It took me some time to push myself through my own boundaries, change my thoughts and change myself.
-I was realistic enough to know that I couldn’t change anything as a child, but continued to used opportunities open to me to change the way I perceived my world as I grew up, as far as my own problems were concerned.
+It took me some time to push myself through my own challenges.
+I was realistic enough to know that I couldn’t change anything as a child, and perhaps that’s why I didn’t succumb to the ‘poor me syndrome.’

-As adults we have choices but by the time we become adults, the bad habits have already set in.
-We then continue to apportion blame to those people who we believe put us there in the first place.
-We are responsible for our own perceptions of how we see and get to deal with ourselves, as adults.
+As adults we have choices, but by the time we become adults, bad habits have already set in.
+We then apportion blame to those people who we believe put us there.
+We are responsible for how we see and get to deal with ourselves, as adults.

-It’s up to us at that point, either choose to continue to feel sorry for ourselves or we can choose to change the way we think.
+It’s up to us at that point, to either choose to continue to feel sorry for ourselves or choose to change the way we think.
 We need to want to change and to break the cycle.